physics210/p210-2025/docs/Project01-instructions_and_assessment.md

    * If you **did not** use Generative AI in completing your project, a statement such as "Generative AI was not used to support any aspect of the work submitted in this project report."
    * If you used Generative AI, describe how you used it.
 You should be specific about whether you used it to generate initial code/text, to modify code/text, to troubleshoot code and/or to revise text, and which specific code blocks or sections of text benefited from your use of Generative AI.
 As a reminder, use of Generative AI to support your work is allowed, but the expectation is that you have made significant intellectual contributions toward the final project that you submit.<br><br>

-1. Other formatting details, such as how code should be formatted and commented, are included in the Project 01 Assessment document.
+1. Other formatting details, such as how code should be formatted and commented, are described in the assessment section below.

 <br>Some other key aspects of your project report are: